 Lindsay Buziak was the kind of girl other people wanted to be around.
 Especially people like Jason Zailo.

 “Lindsay and Jason had probably been dating for a little less than a year, around a year, somewhat in that period,” said Lindsay’s father Jeff Buziak.
 “They did move in together.
-Jason’s mom Shirley bought an expensive waterfront property, and so they moved into there.” ( Shirley is a successful realtor and owns multiple properties.
+Jason’s mom Shirley bought an expensive waterfront property, and so they moved into there.” ( Shirley is a top producing realtor and owns multiple properties as do many other realtors/people with successful careers.
 It is not out of the norm for someone to purchase a lakefront property.
+No one has access to Shirley’s financial records so where is the evidence to support the claims she purchased real estate by criminal means?
 There is no evidence to support the Zailo’s are guilty of money laundering.
-Shirley is not a drug trafficker but Erickson Delalcazar and his crew are.
+Shirley is not a drug trafficker but Erickson Delalcazar and his group are.
 They have criminal records to prove it.
 Does Shirley have a criminal record?
 No.)